 - Necessary correspondence and pertinent meeting summaries.

-All DSS file information is kept confidential and will not be transferred to any other Cal Lutheran office without the student's consent.
+All DSS file information is kept confidential in accordance with FERPA.
+A Student's DSS file will not be transferred to any other Cal Lutheran office without the student's consent except when there is a legitament need to know as outlined by FERPA regulations.
 DSS files are stored in accordance with the FERPA regulations.

 Submit the Request to Access DSS Records in order to request copies of, or review your file.

 Every effort is made to resolve issues or concerns through informal processes.
 Students, faculty, or staff who have a disability-related concern regarding a student’s accommodations are encouraged to speak with the involved parties including the professional Disability Support Services personnel.